anou/iftheme-docs/plugins/wysija-newsletters/readme.txt

 * added default value from WordPress' logged in user in the subscription form
 * added dropdown selection of statuses (publish, private, scheduled, draft) for WordPress' Posts to be dropped into the visual editor
-* added option to Wysija's CRON (task scheduler) to deactivate the schedule tasks checks on any page view
+* added option to MailPoet's CRON (task scheduler) to deactivate the schedule tasks checks on any page view
 * fixed unsubscribe date in the frontend subscriptions management is now translated with date_i18n (thanks Anna :))
 * fixed unsubscribe link in preview emails
 * fixed subscribers count when double optin is deactivated